rafasanmartinez/relay-client-guide/README.md

 # Relay Client Sample

-The objective of this project is to go over the documentation of Relay and ilustrate with examples that work for the lessons in the [Relay](https://relay.dev/) documentation.
+The objective of this project is to go over the documentation of Relay and ilustrate with practical cases the lessons in the Relay documentation.

-You can use this project by checking out with git the different tags that should correspond to the respective lessons in the [Relay](https://relay.dev/) documentation.
+You can use this project by checking out the different tags that correspond to the respective lessons in the Relay site documentation.

-## getting-started

-This app displays a GraphQL query following instructions in the GettinStarted -> Step-By-Step guide of the [Relay](https://relay.dev/) documentation site.

-I have logged in the the results of the calls  `loadQuery` and `usePreloadedquery`.
-You can find these logs in `App.js`.
-It is worth for you to take a look to the content of these result objects in the browser console (F12) when you run the application.
-It will be useful to understand further lessons.

-## Configure and run this labeled sample: getting-started
+## Configure and run this labeled sample: rendering-queries

 This project connects to the Github GraphQL server.
 You can find information about it in the [Github GraphQL API](https://docs.github.com/es/graphql) site.